lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 In [(Xing *et al.*, 2007)](https://onlinelibrary.wiley.com/doi/epdf/10.1002/ajpa.20722), it is shown that the SINE *Alu* and the LINE L1 are both highly conserved among primates and can be used to reconstruct phylogenies.

+In [(Nikaido, Rooney & Okada, 1999)](https://pmc.ncbi.nlm.nih.gov/articles/PMC17876/), it is shown that SINEs and LINEs in cetartiodactyls confirm that hippos are the closest living relatives of whales.

 ## Heat shock proteins

 Heat shock proteins (HSPs) are encoded by genes that are turned on in response to high temperature and other stressors.
 Hsp40 and Hsp70 encode chaperone proteins that ensure reliable protein translation, alleviating the higher risk of misfolding at high temperatures (due to higher molecular kinetic energy).
 HSPs are therefore critical to the most fundamental functions of life (making proteins) and are therefore expected to be tightly conserved across all life.